 While considering your options, you may be inclined to handle your legal matters independently.
 Yet, without adequate knowledge of the bankruptcy process, this may not work in your best interest.
 First, there is a lot of paperwork involved with filing for bankruptcy.

 Some forms are not clear on what information they want you to provide.
 Others are subject to deadlines that you may not know.
 A lawyer can manage the documentation associated with your case so that errors and inaccuracies do not mar the proceedings.

 Protect You Against Creditors

 Right now, your days may be filled with calls from angry creditors or business partners.
-While filing for bankruptcy, your lawyer can halt creditors’ attempts to contact you depending on your case’s circumstances.
-They can also handle all phone calls from other parties who are involved with your case.
+While filing for bankruptcy, your lawyer may be able to halt creditors’ attempts to contact you, depending on your case’s circumstances.
+They can also handle all phone calls from other parties involved with your case.

 Filing for bankruptcy is meant to provide you with a fresh start.
 While you manage your money-related matters, you should not have to deal with harassment or personal threats.
 Your lawyer can take these calls for you.

 Depending on what chapter of bankruptcy you want to file, some properties may be exempt from liquidation, while others are not.
 Your lawyer can give insight into your finances and chart a course of action on your behalf.
 You do not have to worry about losing your home or car in some bankruptcy situations.
 A representative from our firm can explain more when you call us today.